TheMaster1127/HTH/README.md

 - A_Space
 - A_Tab

-You can check the documentation here: [HTH Documentation](https://github.com/TheMaster1127/HTH/wiki)
+You should check the documentation for all the details here: [HTH Documentation](https://github.com/TheMaster1127/HTH/wiki)

 ---